csinva/csinva.github.io/_notes/ai/dim_reduction.md

 # overview

 - linear decompositions: learn D s.t. $X=DA$
+  - FA (factor analysis) - like PCA but with errors, not biased by variance
   - NMF - $min_{D \geq 0, A \geq 0} \|\|X-DA\|\|_F^2$
+    - SEQNMF
   - ICA
     - remove correlations and higher order dependence
     - all components are equally important